ncatlab/nlab-content/pages/5/4/6/2/2645/content.md

 * V. Guillemin, S. Sternberg, _Supersymmetry and equivariant de Rham theory_, Springer, 1999.

-Chern-Weil theory in the context of noncommutative geomtry is discussed in
+Chern-Weil theory in the context of noncommutative geometry is discussed in

 * A. Alekseev, E. Meinrenken, _The non-commutative Weil algebra_, Invent.
 Math. __139__, n.
 1, 135-172, 2000, [doi](http://dx.doi.org/10.1007/s002229900025) {#AlekseevMeinrenken}